LohasOT/project-ghoat/README.md

 The about us page is a description of those involved in creating the project with a short bio about each member.

+- need pic of live site
+- need link to live site to use